JohnySir/Satisfactory-Easy-Mod-Installer/README.md

 # Satisfactory Mod Installer

 This tool allows you to easily install Satisfactory mods (`.smod` files) into a specified folder structure.
+This is basically an easy way to install `.smod` files without manually extracting them, creating a folder, and naming it appropriately.

 ## Requirements